What senior leaders are really saying about risk and trust

 Instead, organisations are recognising the importance of:

-Trust today is built through honesty, not overconfidence.
+Trust is built through openness, evidence and honest conversations about risk, not overconfidence.

 The shift from systems to behaviour